CarbonLDP/carbonldp-js-sdk/doc/README.md

 removeAllMembers():Promise<Carbon.HTTP.Response.Class>
 ```

-Remove the specified resources URI or Pointers as members of the current container.
+Remove the specified resources URI or Pointers as members of the current document.

 --